In NY, KY primaries, mail-in deluge and lines in Louisville | WTOP

-The day’s poster child for voting nightmares loomed potentially in Louisville, Kentucky.
+There was particular concern about how voting might play out in Louisville, Kentucky.
 The state’s largest city and hometown of a serious challenger for the Democratic nomination for the Senate, Louisville — population nearly 600,000 — had just one in-person polling place.

-Kentucky’s Republican secretary of state, Michael Adams, said he hoped early voting and the large demand for mail-in ballots would avert long lines.
+But voting was moving smoothly early Tuesday, with large crowds flowing through the Kentucky Exposition Center so quickly that there was no need for people to stand and wait at the many social-distancing markers on the floor.

+Each of the city’s local districts was replicated inside the vast convention center, and plenty of poll workers were available to direct voters to their designated areas to cast their ballots.
+And while masks weren’t required, the overwhelming majority of voters appeared to wear them.
+Outside, buses shuttled people from huge parking lots to the center’s doors.

 All of this flowed from the coronavirus pandemic, which has upended life in America since March.
 Tuesday, it was on track to take its toll on voters hoping to cast ballots without long waits and for officials hoping to quickly declare winners in all but the most one-sided contests.